Beautiful Pain

-"Beautiful Pain" is a song by Eminem featuring Sia, appearing as a bonus track on his 2013 album The Marshall Mathers LP 2, marking the first collaboration between the two musicians.
+"Beautiful Pain" is a song by American rapper Eminem featuring Australian singer Sia, appearing as a bonus track on his 2013 album The Marshall Mathers LP 2, marking the first collaboration between the two musicians.
 They further collaborated on the song Guts Over Fear from Eminem's 2014 compilation album SHADYXV.
 Billboard described the song as an "emo-punched rap ballad", and one of Eminem's best collaborations with a female artist.
 In 2014, Spin ranked the song number 264 out of Eminem's 289 songs released to date.